MicrosoftDocs/msix-docs/msix-src/psf/psf-filesystem-writepermission.md

 ### Repackage the application

-Now that you applied all of the corrections, repackage the Windows app into an MSIX and sign it with a code signing certificate.
+After you apply all the corrections, repackage the Windows app into an MSIX and sign it with a code signing certificate.

 1. Open an Administrative PowerShell Window.
 1. Set the following variables: